bobbleheadhobo/Windscribe-Port-Forwarding/README.md

 Forked from https://github.com/JNuggets/Windscribe-Ephemeral-Port-Script

 JNuggets' credits :
-This script has been modified from Mibo5454's original to refresh the Windscribe Ephermeral port and set qBittorrents listening port automatically.
+This script has been modified from Mibo5454's original to refresh the Windscribe Ephemeral port and set qBittorrents listening port automatically.

 # Disclaimer